onur-zengin/aws-ec2-linux-docker/README.md

 - **4.5.4.** Apply changes;
 ```
-ansible-playbook update-infrastructure.yml -i localhost,
+ansible-playbook ansible-update.yml -i localhost,
 ```
-* By design; changes made to configuration files will trigger the EC2 instance to be re-created, while its static IP address and application data are persisted.
+* By design; changes made to configuration files will trigger the EC2 instance to be re-created, while its static IP address and application data are going to be persisted.